 If you are planning a photography workshop, you may need a commercial use authorization.
 See our Commercial Use Authorizations page for more information.

 In part, under 36 CFR 1.5, launching, landing, or operating an unmanned aircraft from or on lands and waters administered by the National Park Service within boundaries of Point Reyes National Seashore is prohibited except as approved in writing by the superintendent.

-Please contact the Special Parks Uses office for more information at 415-464-5111 or by email.
+Please contact the Special Parks Uses office for more information by email.